rokmetro/charts/CONTRIBUTING.md

-This project is developed internally at Google and published for external consumption, external contributions unfortunately cannot be taken at this time.
+The original project is no longer maintained, and will not receive further updates.
+Community members interested in collaborating on this community-maintained fork can however create pull requests.